gopro/OpenGoPro/demos/kotlin/kmp_sdk/docs/architecture/gopro_facade.md

-# GoProFacade
+# GoPro

 This is the top-level object that users will use to communicate with a GoPro camera.
-It can be retrieved via the `GoProFacadeFactory`
+It can be retrieved via the `GoProFactory`

 ## ID